kayak/redux-data-model/docs/docs/tutorial.md

 [counterWithConnectResux](https://github.com/kayak/react-resux/tree/master/examples/counterWithConnectResux) and
 [counterWithConnectResuxAndConfirmationDialog](https://github.com/kayak/react-resux/tree/master/examples/counterWithConnectResuxAndConfirmationDialog)
 examples.
-In the end, our high order component ([HOC]) API will be replaced with its hook based equivalent, such as in [counterWithHooks](https://github.com/kayak/react-resux/tree/master/examples/counterWithHooks) example.
+In the end, our high order component ([HOC]) API will be replaced with its hook based equivalent, as shown in the [counterWithHooks](https://github.com/kayak/react-resux/tree/master/examples/counterWithHooks) example.
 To see all examples click [here](https://github.com/kayak/react-resux#demos).

 ## Prerequisites